REVERSE ENGINEERING

 Save time with helpful features

-Reverse engineering software like Fusion includes helpful workflow features such as the Mesh Workspace for modifying and repairing mesh bodies and Sketch tools for building sketch profiles from mesh cross-sections.
+Reverse engineering software like Fusion offers time-saving tools, such as the Mesh Workspace for repairing and modifying models and Sketch tools for building profiles from mesh cross-sections, streamlining your workflow.

 Gain insights faster